-Acrylic sweaters are twins of wool sweaters; I bet that you find it difficult to distinguish them from regular wool sweaters as I do.
+The Acrylic fabric made out of acrylic yarn has many similarities with wool.
+An acrylic sweater can look like the identical twin of a real wool sweater; I bet that you find it difficult to distinguish them from regular wool sweaters as I do.
 I am talking about both sight and feel.

 The advantages of acrylic over wool are very clear, other than what is mentioned in the above para – acrylic is much cheaper than wool.
 Wool has superior softness (not all wool, but some are super soft) but acrylic can sometimes even be softer than some wool.

 Acrylic provides bulk even as it is lightweight.
-Wool can weigh more.
+Wool of the same look can weigh more.

 The warmth of acrylic can be counted almost the same as that of wool – It is possible because the fiber traps heat inside and wicks moisture away from the skin and keeps it warm.
 (The moisture absorbing quality of acrylic is not as excellent as wool, nor is it as warm as wool)